-- In consultation with the Lewisham work experience team, Students have the opportunity to participate in block work placements either independently or reduced support. - Drumbeat have external partners in the hospitality industry.
+- In consultation with the Lewisham work experience team, Students can participate in block work placements either independently or with reduced support. - Drumbeat have links with local employers and volunteer organisations.
 Students attend one session per week for a block.
 The duration is dependent on ability.
-They have the opportunity to generalise learning gained from life skills and enjoy cooking sessions in an industrial kitchens.
-They are focusing on basic food hygiene and customer service skills. - Drumbeat have links with the community and have the opportunity to work in a library or be involved with local food banks and other community initiatives. - Students are set targets which are linked to their personalised plans and they complete a work dairy which provides evidence for accreditation.
+They have the opportunity to generalise learning gained from life skills.
+Settings include a hairdressers and library. - Students are set targets which are linked to their Learning map.